jkunze/docker-arknoid/README.md

     $ docker exec -it arknoid /bin/bash

+Minter state is preserved in the "./minters/" directory using a private docker volume when the container is stopped and restarted, but state is purged when a container is rebuilt.
+You may be able to explore or export minter state using the interactive shell.

 # DEVELOPER
 The arknoid code is maintained at github.com/jkunze/docker-arknoid.
 From within a cloned git repo, you can make changes, run tests,